 The felt intensity of an earthquake depends on several factors, including the type of soil, the distance from your location to the epicenter, the type of ground movement that occurred, and the depth underground at which the earthquake happened.
 Still, in general, earthquakes below magnitude 2.0 are not commonly felt by people.
 Earthquakes above magnitude 3.0 are often felt by people, but rarely cause damage.
 Earthquakes above magnitude 4.0 may cause minor damage.
 Earthquakes above magnitude 5.0 typically cause moderate damage to vulnerable buildings.
 It is the earthquakes of magnitude 6.0 and greater that cause severe damage.
 The Richter Scale is logarithmic; that means that every 1.0 increase represents a 10-fold increase in the energy released by the quake.
 The earthquakes that caused the tsunamis in Indonesia in 2004 and in Japan in 2011 were magnitude 9.1-9.3 and 6.6, respectively.

-According to the Missouri Department of Natural Resources, the famous New Madrid Earthquake was actually a series of 3-5 major quakes of magnitude 7.0 or larger, and several thousand smaller ones.
-Major earthquakes are also believed to have occurred in southeastern Missouri around the years 300, 900, and 1400 C.E.
+According to the Missouri Department of Natural Resources, the famous New Madrid Earthquake was actually a series of 3-5 major quakes of magnitude 7.0 or larger, and many several thousand smaller ones.
+Major earthquakes are also believed to have occurred in southeastern Missouri in the years 300, 900, and 1400 C.E.

-Figure 2 is a map showing the location of the earthquakes counted above in 2015-2016.
+Figure 2 is a map showing the location of the earthquakes counted above in 2017-2018.
 It is easy to see that they cluster along the New Madrid Fault in southeast Missouri.
 The second largest group extends across northern Arkansas.

 United States Geological Survey.
 Search Earthquake Catalog.
 Data and map retrieved 2/16/2017 from http://earthquake.usgs.gov/earthquakes/search.
 I searched for minimum magnitude 2.0, no maximum magnitude, starting date 1980-01-01 and ending date 2016-12-31.
 I searched for earthquakes in a rectangle defined by the following decimal degree coordinates: 40.964 on the north, 35.729 on the south, -95.999 on the west, and -89.099 on the east.